SAP-samples/cloud-btp-cli-api-codejam/exercises/06-core-services-api-creds/README.md

 > Some CF proponents would at this stage point to specific access to the API endpoint facility afforded by the `cf curl` command, as described in [curl - Cloud Foundry CLI Reference Guide](https://cli.cloudfoundry.org/en-US/v7/curl.html).
 However, to have a separate, incompatible set of objects and API shapes, just to be able to have a cleaner output on the command line, is contrary to the Unix Philosophy and is not an ideal alternative for ad hoc contexts such as this.

-To make the cleanup, the venerable [sed](https://www.gnu.org/software/sed/manual/sed.html) will do nicely.
+To make the cleanup, the venerable [sed](https://www.gnu.org/software/sed/manual/sed.html) will do nicely (we did use it briefly in a previous exercise when [setting up autocomplete](../03-autocomplete-and-exploration#set-up-autocomplete)).

 👉 Re-run the previous `cf` command, but this time, pipe the output into `sed`, specifying a short script to delete lines 1 and 2, and then redirect the output of that into a file `cis-central-sk.json`: